osinenkop/stable-baselines-playground/run/ppo_vispendulum_self_boost/README.md

 ### Train PPO and Evaluate PPO (Pendulum Environment) with CALF Wrapper

+### CALF Wrapper
+CALF Wrapper used for this experiment is modified, due to:
+- using vectorized environments like VecStackFrame and VecTranspose.
+- using under-trained checkpoints
+- needing more CALF activation caused by fired relax probability

+`CALFWrapper_CustomizedRelaxProb` use `RelaxProb` whose relax_prob decays linearly and reachs 0 at the end of the evaluation process.

 ### Train visual PPO and Evaluate visual PPO (Pendulum Environment) with CALF Wrapper
 #### Training
 Now ppo trained with nomalized rewards and observation is utilized for this experiment: